JeremiahGelb/MockoDB/README.md

-# MockoDB
+# The Bare Necessities
-Wrapper for libpqxx with mock implementation
+A solid base for personal C++ projects